fjplaurr/fjplaurr/README.md

 My name is Fran Plaza.
 I am a proactive self-learner and I love teaching stuff.

-If you came here is because you are probably following my Youtube channel 😸

-I hope you enjoy the content and write to me if you like coding too.
+If you want to share something, feel free to contact with me :)

-Let's go! 🚀🚀
+Let's go! 🚀